HTML5 Output Settings

 - Random – Select to randomly change the nodes.

-Use Animation – Select this to use the custom movement you’ve created in the Animation Editor.
+Animation – Select this to use the custom movement you’ve created in the Animation Editor instead of Auto Rotation.

 When building a tour, you can add transitions to your project to create smooth changes from one image to the next.
 You can choose to transition between panoramas or the sound or both.

 ✭ Learn how to add transitions to your tour.

 Transition Type – Choose a type of transition: